Lwandle

-Lwandle (from a Zulu word meaning "ocean") is a township in Strand, a town in the eastern part of the Cape Town Metro in the Western Cape province of South Africa.
+Lwandle (from a Xhosa word meaning "ocean") is a township in Strand, a town in the eastern part of the Cape Town Metro in the Western Cape province of South Africa.
 Administratively it is a suburb of the City of Cape Town.
 Under Apartheid it was a group area for black people and is still predominantly populated by this community.